MAPPA MUNDI

 Crusades: A Study in the History of Medieval Science and

-Tradition in Western Europe.
-American Geographical Society,
+Tradition in Western Europe

 Research Series, l5.
 New York: American Geographical Society,